Let's start with a key question:

 4. Present the Results

 The best presentations usually consist of about 5-10 slides with visual aids and little text (graphs, bullets, etc.).
-Be as clear as possible in your explanation of your recommendations, describing the risks, and the benefits of each solutions.
+Be as clear as possible in your explanation of your recommendations, describing the risks, and the benefits of each solution.

 Caveats and takeaways